-So, as you may have already guessed, the #3 worst possible marketing mistake is not to follow up with people you meet, some of whom may well have the potential to become your very best clients or customers.
+So, as you may have already guessed, the #3 worst possible communication mistake when you’re marketing yourself is not to follow up with people you meet, some of whom may well have the potential to become your very best clients or customers.

 These days, there are many ways to follow up.
 Have some fun experimenting and then choosing the one(s) that work best with your desired audience.
 These methods can include:

 - Invitations to connect on social media, including LinkedIn, Facebook, etc. (depending on where your people like to gather)